Analogbird/Bodega/README.md

 A simple wrapper for [node-postgres](https://github.com/brianc/node-postgres) to make your life even easier.
 You do not need to worry about which connection to use, about pooling or about returning a client/connection to the pool after using it.

 There is no need to additionally install `node-postgres`.
 Bodega will take care of it.
+If you need more information/details on the actual `node-postgres` module, take a look at [its own repository](https://github.com/brianc/node-postgres).

 #### Super simple usage: